 You can select from among three levels of naughtiness.
-The first is the TAME level, which has absolutely no "bad" language or sex-related situations.
+The first is the TAME level. which has absolutely no "bad" language or sex-related situations.
 Next is the SUGGESTIVE level, which includes some naughty language and sexual innuendo, but nothing that you wouldn't see on network TV.
-Finally, if vou're feeling truly risqué, there's our LEWD level, which includes most of George Carlin's Seven Words You Can't Say on Television as well as examples of almost graphic sex.
+Finally, if you're feeling truly risque, there's our LEWD level, which includes most of George Carlin's "Seven Words You Can't Say on Television" as well as examples of almost-graphic sex.
 Naturally, most people find the LEWD level the most fun.
-You can roughly equate these three levels with the G, PG, and R movie ratings.
+You can roughly equate these three levels with the G. PG. and R movie ratings.
 The story will always begin in the SUGGESTIVE level.
-The STATUS command will tell you your current naughtiness level.